 Is your research practical or theoretical?

 My research is practical.
 I am not a career academic; I come from industry and have a hands-on practitioner background.
 As a result, I always make sure that my research is useful to practitioners.
-Books, and especially academic papers, are often perceived as theoretical because they have a formal look.
-But don’t let looks fool you.
-Academic papers have to conform to journal editorial requirements, which give them a formal look and makes them difficult to read, yet their content is often practical immediately applicable.
-That is the case for my academic papers and books.
+Generally, books academic papers are perceived as theoretical because they have a formal look and style of writing.
+But don’t let that fool you; my books and research papers are practical.

 What is the relevance of your research on Lean leadership?

 We now clearly know what works and what does not work with respect to Lean leadership and how to lead a Lean transformation.
 My research has turned Lean leadership into much more of a science and less of art.
 This makes Lean leadership accessible to many more people.